MatthewSantoso/DM-and-CM-Calculator/README.md

 	- pressing 'r': reenables all disabled panels/functions
 	- pressing 'p': same as pressing the "Open Painter" button
 	- pressing 'c': same as pressing the "Copy FATM/FMTM button"
+	- pressing 'a': prints the area of the membrane in square-micrometers to the MATLAB command line

 # Descriptions: